Understand your mortgage options and get preapproved

 Final walk-through and closing

 All your bags are packed and you’re ready to go, right?
 There are two last steps to complete before you can officially cross your home’s threshold and move in: the walk-through and closing.
-The walk-through happens before closing, and is usually completed 24 hours to a week prior to the closing date.
+The walk-through happens before closing and is usually completed 24 hours to a week prior to the closing date.
 This is where you give the almost-yours home a final check to make sure any negotiated repairs are done and the home’s condition hasn’t changed since you last saw it.
 Once that’s complete you will attend the closing—the day you become the legal owner of your home.
 Learn more about what to expect on closing day on our blog.

 Set up insurance and utilities

 It’s not the most glamorous part of being a new homeowner but is very important: setting up insurance and switching utilities into your name.
 Both should be set up before you move in, but you’ll need to set up homeowner’s insurance even earlier for closing day.
 Mortgage lenders require insurance before you sign on the dotted line because they want to ensure that their investment—aka, your home—is well protected.
 Typically you will pay for the first year’s premium at closing, and this amount will be folded into the closing costs.
 After that, homeowner’s insurance will be paid from your mortgage escrow account, which the mortgage lender sets up and manages to ensure homeowner’s insurance and property taxes are paid.
-This account is funded by you via your mortgage payment with a predetermined amount set aside each month.
+You fund this account via your mortgage payment with a predetermined amount set aside each month.
 Utilities like electricity, water and sewer, gas, internet and cable, and trash should be established before you move in so you aren’t stuck without working lights or hot water the first night in your home.
 Contact the utility companies a couple weeks before you move in to allow plenty of time to switch the service into your name.

 Leverage your home’s equity